jedi-academy/learn-4711/data/labs/lab04.md

 -	In the team repository, select the "issues" page.
 -	Choose the next unassigned issue, and assign it to yourself
--	Complete that task locally
+-	Complete that task locally, using a new properly named feature branch.
--	When convinced you have it right, synchronize your develop branch and commit the changes in your feature branch
+-	When convinced you have it right, **synchronize your local develop branch** with the team repo
+-   Commit the changes in your feature branch.
+Add the wordage "closes #123" in your commit message if this one commit totally addresses the issue (123 would be the appropriate issue #).
 -	Push your feature branch to your repo
--	Create a pull request to the team repo for this, making sure you include "closes #123" in the PR description, where "123" is the issues # you completed
+-	Create a pull request to the team repo for this, making sure you include "closes #123" in the PR title or description (where "123" is the issues # you completed) if the PR includes several commits that were needed to resolve the issue.
--	The issue will be automatically closed if/when the PR is merged
+The issue will be automatically closed if/when the PR is merged
+-   If your PR has problems, fix them in your local branch for it, and re-commit and re-push to your repo.
+The PR will be automatically updated.
+- Whenever a PR is accepted/merged, that will probably necessitate resynching for any open branches.
+You may have to synch your develop branch, and then "git pull develop" to merge those same changes into your feature branch.
+-   Note: you can work on multiple lab tasks at the same time, even if earlier work hasn't been merged.
+This is one of the intended aspects of branching workflow.
 -	Repeat until you have completed the requisite number of tasks or until there are no remaining issues open